-In recognition of outstanding academic performance and service to the university and/or their community, WSU Global Campus has recognized 15 outstanding seniors for the 2021-22 academic year.
+In recognition of outstanding academic performance and service to the university and/or their community, WSU Global Campus is recognizing 15 outstanding seniors for the 2022-23 academic year.
 Below they share their stories in their own words, explaining what their Global Campus Experience was like and how it has changed their lives.

 Accounting Outstanding Senior

 I started my education in accounting in my native country of Taiwan but took a break for a few years to travel the world with my husband, Tayvin.
 A few years ago, we settled down in Washington state and I decided to start working on my degree again.
 I knew WSU had a good reputation, and I wanted the flexibility of learning online, so WSU Global Campus was the perfect choice for me.